Visiting Chilean Patagonia

 - The Cruce Andino provides a great option for connecting from Bariloche in Argentina (which has an airport) to Puerto Montt or Puerto Varas, using the Perez Rosales pass

-- the River Jeinemeni Pass (from Los Antiguos to Chile Chico in the Aisen region)
+- The River Jeinemeni Pass (from Los Antiguos to Chile Chico in the Aisen region)

 - Futaleufu Pass (connecting from Esquel (which has an airport) and Trevelin, to Futaleufu in the Los Lagos region)

-- the Hua Hum Pass (connecting from San Martin de Los Andes to Panguipulli and the chosen pass for a number of mountain biking and horse-riding trips that take people into both Chile and Argentina.
+- The Hua Hum Pass (connecting from San Martin de Los Andes to Panguipulli and the chosen pass for a number of mountain biking and horse-riding trips that take people into both Chile and Argentina.

-Travel within Chilean Patagonia:
+Travel within Chilean Patagonia

-Whilst the Andes and Ice Cap present a near impenetrable barrier to ground travel in central Chilean Patagonia it is possible to get from Puerto Montt to Puerto Natales and Punta Arenas by boat, likewise Punta Arenas to Tierra del Fuego.
+Whilst the Andes and Ice Cap present a near impenetrable barrier to ground travel in central Chilean Patagonia it is possible to get from Puerto Montt to Puerto Natales and Punta Arenas by boat, and likewise Punta Arenas to Tierra del Fuego.

 LAN operate 1 to 3 flights per day between Punta Arenas and Puerto Montt, and there are regular buses between Punta Arenas and Puerto Natales which is a 3 hour journey and very reasonably priced.